ory/docs/docs/docs/ecosystem/deployment.md

 ### SQL (persistent)

-All ORY projects support PostgreSQL and MySQL as first-class citizens.
+All Ory projects support PostgreSQL and MySQL as first-class citizens.

 ORY Hydra additionally supports CockroachDB, but still beta, use it at your own risk!